OperationSpark/Playing-With-Objects/README.md

 Remember, this function should return an object that will have a `name` property and a `color` property.

-2 - Set a Person
+2 - Display a Person
 -------------------
-Fill out the `setPerson` function.
+Fill out the `displayPersonInfo` function.
 After we turn the inputs into a `person` object we now need to turn that into a string and put it on the page.

 To add a line of HTML from the Javascript you can use the following code: